QingqingCao21/movie-recommendation-website/README.md

 ## Contribution
-Covid Now app is a free and open source project developed by Qingqing Cao (qc13@illinois.edu), Xiuyu Liu (xiuyul2@illinois.edu), Yang Du and Mingyu Chen.
+Movie recommendation system is a free and open source project developed by Qingqing Cao (qc13@illinois.edu), Xiuyu Liu (xiuyul2@illinois.edu), Yang Du and Mingyu Chen.
 Any contributions are welcome.
 Here are a few ways you can help:
 * Report bugs and make suggestions.
 * Write some code.
 Please follow the code style used in the project to make a review process faster.